openqda/user-docs/docs/introduction/projects.md

 Fill out the project form and give your first project a nice name (and optionally write a description, for example your research question).
 Then click the **Create a new project** button.
 Your new project is created, and you go to the project tab.
-If you want to go back and create more projects or switch between projects, click on Qudi, the little blue owl, in the left corner (this will change in the next version of OpenQDA, because it is not self-evident).
+If you want to go back and create more projects or switch between projects, click on Qudi, the little blue owl, in the left corner.

 ![Create a new project in OpenQDA](../../static/img/create_project_96dpi.png "Creating a new project")

-## Manage your project
+# Manage your project
 OpenQDA is organized in four different tabs oriented on the workflow of a typical QDA project.
 Those tabs are "Project", "Preparation", "Coding" and "Analysis", and you find them at the top of your screen.
 When you create a new project, you will find yourself at first in the "Project" tab of OpenQDA.

+## Overview
-Here, in the **Overview** you can update the project name or project description of your project and even delete your project.
+In the **Overview** tab of your project, you can update the project name or project description of your project and even delete your project.

+## Collaboration
-In the sub tab **Collaboration** you can set up your project to work with others.
-We skip this part for now.
+In the sub tab **Collaboration** you can set up your project to work collaboratively with others.
+To do so, you first have to set up a team by providing a team name.
+For example, you could create a team called "The Parliament" (because a group of owls is called a parliament) by providing the name and clicking the **Create** button.

+After your team is created, you can add team members to it by providing their e-mail address.

 In the sub tab **Codebook** you can manage different codebooks, share, reuse and import codebooks from other people.
 To create an empty codebook for your project, simply enter a name and optionally a description and click the blue "Create" button.